 Where the applicant is the business owner and the property is sold, the new property owner is required to sign a consent form acknowledging their responsibilities relating to the trade waste agreement.

 A Liquid Trade Waste generator is responsible for pre-treating their waste to a level acceptable for discharge to the sewer.
 To assist Applicants, Council can provide information on the type of pre-treatment needed for various liquid trade waste generating activities.

 Both the Property Owner (or Authorised Agent) and the Trade Waste generator are required to sign the Application for an Approval.
 Both the Property Owner and Trade Waste generator are to retain a copy of the Approval so that all parties are aware of their responsibilities.
 Failure to provide all relevant Application information will result in delays in processing of the Liquid Trade Waste Approval.

-Find the forms on the forms page under the heading 'For Business'
+Find the forms on the forms page.

 For a Classification S Application form or further information contact Council on 02 6648 4000.

 Different Liquid Trade Waste discharges will attract different charges depending on the specific 'Classification' and 'Charge Category' applied to each business by the Liquid Trade Waste Officers, in accordance with the New South Wales Liquid Trade Waste Regulation Guidelines.

 The fees and charges are set on an annual basis and adopted by Council as part of the Council's Management Plan.
 Refer to our fees and charges for current information.

 Classification A or AA

 Examples include Butcher, Café, Club, Fast Food Outlet, Hotel / Motel, Dental Surgery, Mechanical Workshop.
 Businesses with low water usage and low concentration levels of wastewater.